Franklin (New Zealand electorate): History

-In 1935 Franklin was won by Arthur Sexton of the Country Party, but he lost the seat in 1938 to Jack Massey, now standing for the National Party.
+In 1935 Franklin was won by Arthur Sexton of the Country Party, largely due to growing discontent amongst rural voters that the Reform Party was valuing city businessmen over rural farmers.
+The party's support of monetary reform also resonated with rural farmers who had been seeing low prices for produce during the Great Depression.
+The seat in 1938 to Jack Massey, now standing for the National Party.
 He held the seat until 1957, when he was deselected by the National Party in favour of Alfred E. Allen.
 Alf Allen held the seat until 1972, when he retired and was replaced by future National minister Bill Birch, who held the seat over the remaining three periods that the seat existed.